Default header image

 Antonina Struminski-Bodden

+Antonina (she/her) is a biracial settler researcher pursuing an MA at U of G under the supervision of Dr. Diana Lewis.
+Her research is in collaboration with Oneida Nation of the Thames to examine water governance and water health in the IEHRA process.
 Antonina has an HBSc in Environmental Geoscience and a Major in Indigenous Studies.
 She has been a research assistant in the IndigenERA lab since January 2023, where she has been able to work collaboratively on a community based participatory research (CBPR) project surrounding community health, renewable energy, and energy sovereignty.
 Her previous CBPR projects have surrounded wetland construction and native plant species restoration, and she has experience working in the promotion of equity, inclusion, and decolonial praxes in academic spaces.
 Her other research endeavours have involved isotope geochemistry, relating to pore water in smectite clays, as well as examining the accuracy of global satellite precipitation measurements in Canada.
-Antonina is pursuing an MA at U of G under the supervision of Dr. Diana Lewis to examine water governance and water health in the IEHRA process.
 In her free time, she enjoys hot yoga, running, hiking, poetry, and reading!

 Olivia Thom